valerieding/Happiness-Map-App/README.md

 - Added unit tests for getLogicalLoc(), function added in implementation of the interactive map.

 Message Board:
-- design doc says there will be getposts() removeposts().
+- Design document says there will be getposts() removeposts().
 That is not in our iteration.
-Getposts() is done in trending and in recent posts.  removeposts() will be relevant when an Admin is included in iteration 2.
+Getposts() is done in trending and in recent posts.
+Removeposts() will be relevant when an Admin is included in iteration two.
-- created a change to make up of post.
-Reactions is a class that contains upvotes and downvotes. just in case we make other reactions, easier to have it's own class.
+- Created a change to make up of post.
+Reactions is a class that contains upvotes and downvotes.
+Just in case we make other reactions, easier to have it's own class.
 Classic code smell.

 ### 8.)
 Anything else: